Skip to main content

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Indonesia energy report

-Oil production declined by 10% between 2016 and 2020 to 36 Mt.
-It had decreased by 44% between 2000 and 2015 from a peak of 70 Mt and rebounded by 5% in 2016.
+Oil production has declined by 2%/year since 2010, reaching 32 Mt in 2024.
 This decline is due to the depletion of the main fields and the lack of investments.

 Indonesia became a net importer of crude oil in 2006.
-Net imports reached 17 Mt in 2020 (of which 14 Mt for crude oil).
+Net crude oil imports reached 17 Mt in 2024.

 Interactive Chart Indonesia Crude Oil Production